5 new films coming our way from South Korea to hook you up with.

 The film focuses on a new student who gets involved with a loner at his new school.
-The two new besties then go off and commit a sex crime and the film will be based around that.
+The two new besties then go off and commit a sex crime and the film will be based on that.

-In a press-conference after the film’s first screening, the director/writer said why she chose to go down this dark path for her first feature-length…
+In a press conference after the film’s first screening, the director/writer said why she chose to go down this dark path for her first feature-length…

 “The film has greater emphasis on the students’ psychological context rather than their perception of the nature of crime,”